Our efforts

 Our blind charging algorithm is open source.

-Our public repository has information on current deployment requirements, including how to get it working on a synthetic set of realistic narratives.
-We’re also working with software vendors to integrate blind charging into widely used case management platforms, easing adoption for prosecutors across the country.
+Our public repository has information on current deployment requirements.
+We’re working with software vendors to integrate blind charging into widely used case management platforms, easing adoption for prosecutors across the country.

 We are continually updating blind charging to improve its performance.
 Are you a developer interested in helping us improve blind charging?
 Email us to learn more.